Nutrition

 14. Matcha Powder

-Chances are, you’ve seen matcha trending on social media, often displayed in pretty glasses that highlight its vibrant green shade.
-But matcha isn't just a delicious and photogenic beverage; it's also a good addition to your diet to relieve stress.
+Chances are you’ve seen matcha trending on social media, often showcased in pretty glasses that highlight its vibrant green shade.
+But matcha isn’t just a photogenic drink — it’s also a flavorful way to add gentle support to your routine when you’re looking for foods that relieve stress.

 Matcha Is a Good Source Of: